 The countdown on the Untied States' third, and final, Skylab Mission began on Monday (October 29th) at Cape Canaveral, Florida.

-The countdown on the Untied States' third, and final, Skylab Mission began on Monday (October 29th) at Cape Canaveral, Florida.
+Background: The countdown on the Untied States' third, and final, Skylab Mission began on Monday (October 29th) at Cape Canaveral, Florida.
 Three astronauts are set to blast off on November 10th for 85 days in orbit around the earth.

 The mission will be the longest space flight to date.
 The first Skylab crew spent 28 days in space and the second, 59 days.
 The three astronauts, Marine Lieutenant-Colonel Gerald Carr, Dr. Edward Gibson, and Air Force Lieutenant Colonel William Pogue will each conduct specialised experiments.